20+ Questions of Logical Deduction | Logical Reasoning

 Answer: Option A

 Explanation: Since one premise is particular, the conclusion must be particular and should not contain the middle term.
 So, it follows that ‘Some heavy things are grey in colour’.
 I is a cumulative result of this conclusion and the first premise.
-Thus, only I holds.
+Thus, only I hold.

 Question 11